apache/flink/docs/ops/security-kerberos.zh.md

 The current implementation supports running Flink clusters (JobManager / TaskManager / jobs) with either a configured keytab credential or with Hadoop delegation tokens.
 Keep in mind that all jobs share the credential configured for a given cluster.
-To use a different keytab for for a certain job, simply launch a separate Flink cluster with a different configuration.
+To use a different keytab for a certain job, simply launch a separate Flink cluster with a different configuration.
 Numerous Flink clusters may run side-by-side in a YARN or Mesos environment.

 ## How Flink Security works